 New & Important Annoucements:

-The Federal Direct loan origination fees on the Federal Direct Stafford and Federal Direct Plus Loan will increase for the remainder of the 2014-2015 academic year and be effective until October 1, 2015.
+The Federal Direct loan origination fees on the Federal Direct Stafford and Federal Direct Plus Loan have increased for the remainder of the 2014-2015 academic year and will be effective until October 1, 2015.
 The new loan fee percentages will apply only to loans where the first dibsursement of a loan is made on or after October 1, 2014.
 It is subject to change according to the U.S. Department of Education policy.
 For more detailed information see our website.